import numpy as np

 to 'LineString'

-(Figure 4.19) is a common operation that creates a line object from ordered point observations, such as GPS measurements or geotagged media.
+, shown above (Figure 4.19), is a common operation that creates a line object from ordered point observations, such as GPS measurements or geotagged media.
 This allows spatial operations such as the length of the path traveled.
 Conversion from 'MultiPoint'

 or 'LineString'